writethedocs/www/docs/include/conf/prague/visiting.rst

 **We do not recommend exchanging money at the airport or at the train station**.
 When looking for an exchange broker, find one that lists 0% commission, especially if you want to exchange relatively smaller amounts.

 The exchange rate is roughly 25CZK/1EUR, 20CZK/1USD, and 30CZK/1GBP.
-Most modern restaurants and supermarkets accept credit and debit cards using a chip+pin machine, but some of the smaller pubs and bars still only accept cash, as do some taxi drivers.
+Most modern restaurants and supermarkets accept credit and debit cards using a chip+PIN machine, but some of the smaller pubs and bars still only accept cash, as do some taxi drivers.
 If you want to pay for a taxi ride with a credit card, remember to state this when you call ahead.

 **Can you pay for things with Euro/Dollar/Pounds?** In the old town center, some places will accept these currencies, but please check the exchange rate very carefully, and you're likely to get change back in CZK.